A categorical characterization of relative entropy on standard Borel spaces: The categorical setting

 Next, in addition, assume the pairs $(f,s)$ and $(g,t)$ are absolutely coherent.
 We show $p \ll (s \mon t \mon m)$.
 By hypotheses, $p \ll s \mon q$ and $q \ll t \mon m$.
 Using Proposition \ref{giry_abs} on $q \ll t \mon m$, we get $s \mon q \ll s \mon t \mon m$.
 By transitivity of $\ll$, we conclude $p \ll (s \mon t \mon m)$. \end{proof}

 We end this section by defining one more category; this one is due to Lawvere~\cite{Lawvere73}.
 It is just the set $[0,\infty]$ but endowed with categorical structure.
-This allows numerical values associated with morphisms to be regarded as functors. \begin{defi} The category $[0, \infty]$ has \begin{itemize} \item \textbf{Objects} : One single object: $\bullet$. \item \textbf{Morphisms} : For each element $r \in [0,\infty]$, one arrow $r : \bullet \rightarrow \bullet$. \end{itemize} Arrow composition is defined as addition in $[0,\infty]$. \end{defi} This is a remarkable category with monoidal closed structure and many other interesting properties.
+This allows numerical values associated with morphisms to be regarded as functors. \begin{defi} The category $[0, \infty]$ has \begin{itemize} \item \textbf{Objects} : One single object: $\bullet$. \item \textbf{Morphisms} : For each element $r \in [0,\infty]$, one arrow $r : \bullet \rightarrow \bullet$. \end{itemize} Arrow composition is defined as addition in $[0,\infty]$.
+Consequently, $0$ is the identity arrow. \end{defi} This is a remarkable category with monoidal closed structure and many other interesting properties.